nichtich/pandoc-filter-arrows/README.md

 # pandoc-filter-arrows

-This repository contains a filter for [Pandoc](http://pandoc.org/) document conveter.
+This repository contains a filter for [Pandoc](http://pandoc.org/) document converter.
 The filter is written in Perl based on the Perl library [Pandoc::Elements](https://metacpan.org/release/Pandoc-Elements).

 ## Background